scordonnier/terraform-provider-azuredevops/docs/resources/pipeline_permissions.md

 - `update_build_information` (String) Sets the `UpdateBuildInformation` permission for the identity.
 Must be `notset`, `allow` or `deny`.
 - `view_build_definition` (String) Sets the `ViewBuildDefinition` permission for the identity.
 Must be `notset`, `allow` or `deny`.
 - `view_builds` (String) Sets the `ViewBuilds` permission for the identity.
 Must be `notset`, `allow` or `deny`.

-Read-Only:

-- `identity_descriptor` (String) The identity descriptor to assign the permissions.